 This species is popular for their crowntail caudal fins as well as for their colors.
 Named due to the webbing of the tail creating a really cool spiked crownlike appearance.

 Female Veiltail Bettas

 This variety of female Betta fish will usually top out at 1.5 to 2 inches in length when they are fully grown.
 They might be the most commonly sold Betta fish sub-species due to their intense colorization, especially true of the Royal Blue and Turquoise Veiltail.

-They tend to have a more stronger constitution than some varieties of Bettas, as intense breeding practices are required to produce their vibrant color variations (with the exception of the Steel Veiltail, which has a similar fortitude found in other Bettas).
+They tend to have a stronger constitution than some varieties of Bettas, as intense breeding practices are required to produce their vibrant color variations (with the exception of the Steel Veiltail, which has a similar fortitude found in other Bettas).

 Female Koi Bettas

 The Koi Betta get their name from their color and patterns that resemble those found in Koi fish.
 Marbled patterns break up colors such as golds, yellows, and whites.
 Larger adults can reach up to 3 inches in length.

 They tend to be one of the easier Betta species to take care of.
 This species is also known to be one of the more peaceful varieties of Bettas on the market along with the Imbellis species.
-That may be an important feature if you are looking to be build a female Betta community tank.
+That may be an important feature if you are looking to build a female Betta community tank.

 Female Halfmoon Bettas

 This variety of Siamese Fighting Fish is named after the shape of their tails when flared.
 Fully extended, Halfmoon Betta tails reach 180 degrees (the shape of a half moon in the sky).
 That feature tends to be popular with many fish keepers as well as with those that breed them.